 What to say about puberty to your child with autism spectrum disorder

 Perhaps your child has noticed how older people are physically different from him.
 This is a great starting point for discussion.
 Young children can link having a beard, breasts or underarm hair with ‘having an adult body’.

 For older primary-age children, you can use the word ‘puberty’.
 You might say, ‘Puberty is when a child’s body changes into an adult body’.
 Then when your child notices physical differences in other people, you can talk about them in relation to ‘puberty’.
 This can help your child understand the change from child to adult.

-Children with ASD might understand what happens to other people, but find it hard to apply this understanding to themselves.
-It can help to make clear statements like, ‘As you change into an adult, you’ll also have underarm hair’.
+Children with autism spectrum disorder (ASD) might understand what happens to other people, but find it hard to apply this understanding to themselves.
+It can help to make clear statements like ‘As you change into an adult, you’ll also have underarm hair’.